 You came to SI for some peace and tranquility?
 Right next to the Staten Island Museum, Snug Harbor Cultural Center is the perfect place.

-A former home for retired sailors turned contemporary art center, surrounded by a park and beautiful gardens — botanical gardens, NY Chinese Scholar’s Garden, and the Connie Gretz Secret Garden — across more than 80 acres.
+A former home for retired sailors turned contemporary art center, the building is surrounded by a park and beautiful gardens — botanical gardens, NY Chinese Scholar’s Garden, and the Connie Gretz Secret Garden — across more than 80 acres.